AdaCore/gprconfig_kb/README.md

 =============

 `gprbuild` needs `gprbuild` to build...
-So we also provide a way to easily bootstrap if you don't already have `gprbuild`.
+So we also provide a way to easily bootstrap if you don't already have `gprbuild`, provided you already have installed GNAT.

+Download XML/Ada sources (from https://github.com/AdaCore/xmlada).
 Run the `bootstrap.sh` script (written for Linux) specifying the install location and the sources of XML/Ada.
-The script will build `gprbuild` and install it:
+The script will build *and* install `gprbuild`:

 	$ ../bootstrap.sh --with-xmlada=../../xmlada.git --prefix=$HOME/bootstrap

+With this boostrapped `gprbuild`, you can build XML/Ada and `gprbuild` as documented below.

 Configuring
 ===========